exercism/docs/building/tracks/deprecated-exercises.md

 # Deprecated exercises

 Deleting an exercise is a destructive action as it would delete all users' solutions to that exercise.
-Therefore exercises can never be deleted.
+Therefore, exercises can **never** be deleted.
 Instead, we allow exercises to be deprecated.

 Deprecating an exercise has the following behaviours:

-- Users who have downloaded or started the exercise can access their existing solutions as normal
+- Users who have downloaded or started the exercise can access their existing solution as normal
-- Users show have **not** downloaded or started it, will not see or start the exercise.
+- Users who have **not** downloaded or started the exercise, will not see or be able to start it.

-To help with this, we have config rules that accompany a deprecated exercise Deprecated exercises must have the following set in `config.json`:
+To help with this, we have config rules that accompany a deprecated exercise Deprecated exercises must have the following properties set in `config.json`:

 - **`uuid`** (unchanged from when it was active)
-- **`slug`**
+- **`slug`** (unchanged from when it was active)
 - **`status`** set to `deprecated`

 The following should be empty: